aanker/xwordlist/docs/help.md

 ---
 layout: page
-title: Help
+title: How to Use XWordList
 permalink: /help/
 ---

-This page provides a more in-depth explanation of how to use `xwordlist`.
-The functionality is split into three categories of features:
+The easiest way to think of the functionality of `xwordlist` is in three categories:
 *  [Input and Output](#input-and-output)
 *  [Content Parsing](#content-parsing)
 *  [Word Transformation](#word-transformation)

 Although `xwordlist` is a command line tool and all of its key functionality is available via command line options, it is often easier to use the [configuration file](#configuration-file) to enter a set of options before running the program with fewer or no command line options.
-Many of the recipes provided on this site (*TK: recipes pages*) include easy copy-and-paste options for grabbing data off websites that can be used to build themed word lists.
+Many of the recipes provided on this site (*TK: recipes pages*) include options that you can paste directly into your configuration file to grab data off websites and start building word lists.

 ## Input and Output